 If mountain biking isn’t your thing, consider carousing and crisscrossing the lower mountain on foot via the great disc golf course in Teton Village.
 This free, 18-hole course incorporates three loops, each going a bit higher up the mountain; there is a lower 9-hole course that can be played fairly quickly.
 Jackson Hole Sports sells discs if you don’t have your own.

 Another wonderful afternoon option would be to channel your inner cowpoke and take a one- or two-hour horseback trail ride on the historic Snake River Ranch with the seasoned, real cowboys of Teton Village Trail Rides.

-If there are a couple of climbing enthusiasts in your family, Jackson Hole Mountain Resort’s newest attraction—Via Ferrata—will more than satisfy the crave to climb.
+If there are a couple of climbing enthusiasts in your family, Jackson Hole Mountain Resort’s popular attraction—Via Ferrata—will more than satisfy the crave to climb.
 Via Ferrata is an assisted climbing activity that is guided through the alpine terrain at the resort and includes a trek across suspended bridges.
 The Approach Loop is only 2 to 3 hours in length and is ideal for those with a full day’s schedule of activities elsewhere in the Village.

 Feeling the heat of our mighty western sun?
 Take a short break in the Village Commons area with a run through the icy cold pop jets, a collection of fountains that shoot water up in varying locations and intervals.
 It's a hot kid's heaven!

 Before dinner, take a free ride up the Bridger Gondola to the outdoor Deck at Piste (rides start at 5 p.m.) for a cocktail and appetizers plus an amazing view.